 The library catalogs of the former republics of Yugoslavia have a common structure and interface (COBISS) as a result of the large scale project to share cataloging information.
 Thus, the catalogs for Bosnia and Hercegovina, Slovenia, Macedonia, Serbia, and Montenegro all have a similar structure which is fairly easy to search.
 The use of diacritics is not required but can be helpful in the B & H catalogs to sort through long lists of citations and there are both Serbo-Croatian and English language interfaces to facilitate use by foreign searchers.
 The entries can be viewed in a short form or in the "MARC" structure often useful for libraries.
 Bosnia and Hercegovina's catalogs have been available as part of this system since 1998.

-The list of catalogs that appear as part of the COBISS.bh system begins with a union catalog (Uzajamna bibliografsko-katalozna baza COBIB.bh) which incorporates the holdings of 11 B & H libraries.
-There are over 180,00 records in the union catalog for books, serials, music and other items.
+The list of catalogs that appear as part of the COBISS.bh system begins with a union catalog (Uzajamna bibliografsko-katalozna baza COBIB.bh) which incorporates the holdings of over 50 B & H libraries.
+There are over 1200 links to e-resources, 340,000 book, 10,000 articles, 7500 journals, CDs/DVDs, etc. in the union catalog; there are more than 400,000 records total.
 The National and University Library catalog (NUBBIH) is one of the catalogs that may be searched as part of the union catalog or individually.
 Each record in the union catalog includes links to the institutions that hold the title.
-See the image on the page for Library Catalogs for the list of libraries in COBIB.bh as of May 2003.
 The image below reproduces an record from the union catalog for a book by Ivo Andric which is held by the National Library.
 Note that the image shows the COBISS interface as well as the way holding libraries are displayed at the bottom of the record.

 There is no information in the catalogs about the number of records in the National Library catalog, but one must assume that there are fewer than in other national library catalogs from Former Yugoslavia due to the war which resulted in a loss of about 90% of the National Library's collection.
 But there are depository laws in place so the library's collection is growing and is still valuable for more recent materials.
 The catalogs of the other Former Yugoslav republics will also contain B & H materials so they should not be overlooked.